top of page

 Lake Bled, located in Slovenia's far northwestern region, is a living fantasy.
 Surrounded by the azure undulating slopes of the Julian Alps, the crystal clear lake is interrupted only by the tiny centre island, which is capped by its iconic medieval castle.

 Though many may get aboard the traditional pletna boats, the greatest option is to plunge in: The water is Blue Flag level pure, warm in the summer, and even during peak season, it seems secluded.
+For those planning tours to Europe, Lake Bled offers a serene and unforgettable escape from the usual tourist hotspots.

 Dance at The Blackpool Tower Ballroom